HQarroum/thread-pool/README.md

 thread::pool::pool_t pool(std::thread::hardware_concurrency() + 1);
 ```

 > Note that `std::thread::hardware_concurrency` returns the number of physical concurrent threads supported by your system.
-We add 1, since this API can return zero if it was not able to compute the amount of concurrent threads.
+We add 1, since this API can return zero if it was not able to compute the amount of concurrent threads available.

 ## Scheduling a callable